New to Support Coordination?

 Bronwyn explores the Quality & Safeguarding Rules that will impact Support Coordination providers and practitioners.

-DSC frequently runs training sessions for organisations with teams of 5 - 30 people.
-For more information of the in-house training DSC offers, check out the workshop links below:
+DSC can come to you to run training sessions for organisations with teams of 5 - 30 people.
+For more information of the in-house training DSC offers, check out the link below.